eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/connectivity-manage-connections.md

 ---

-In order to manage (CRUD) connections in Ditto, the [HTTP API](http-api-doc.html#/Connections) is recommended to be used instead of the old fashion way using [Piggyback commands](connectivity-manage-connections-piggyback.html).
+In order to manage (CRUD) connections in Ditto, the [HTTP API](http-api-doc.html#/Connections) is recommended to be used instead of the old fashion [Manage connections via Piggyback commands](connectivity-manage-connections-piggyback.html).
 As this is not a task for a developer, but more for a "DevOps engineer", the endpoint for creating new connections to external systems is authenticated using the ["devops"](installation-operating.html#devops-user) user.